renukarajan2013/Products-ECommerce-Store/readme.txt

 5. Users will be authenticated.
 6. Users will be authorized - Implemented using the CanCan gem.
 Roles supported are Admin and Supervisor (and Guest).
 7. Supports full text search using web solr
+8. Supports extra attributes for products - key value pairs
+9. Now has an rspec test for music routing

 Project is implemented using Rails Single Table Inheritance given the is-a relationship among the objects in the application.
 The parent object - Product has several subclasses that inherit most of the features of the parent class with a few extra attributes that are specific to each subclass.
 STI is the best design paradigm for this requirement as there would be a lot of repitition/redundancy if each subclass were to have its own table.